Skip to main content

 Regional Reality Check:

-North Texas (DFW area) typically sees shutdown timing around mid-November if you’re lucky, sometimes not until December due to persistent warm weather patterns and urban heat island effects.
-East Texas experiences shutdown from late November to mid-December because that humidity lingers longer near the Louisiana border, keeping apparent temperatures elevated.
-Central Texas gets shutdown timing from December to early January since y’all get a longer cooling season thanks to your southern latitude and continental climate effects.
-South Texas residents should just give up on shutdown timing - good luck finding more than a week in January when you won’t need cooling at some point during the day.
+North Texas (DFW area) usually sees mid-November shutdown timing if you’re lucky, but sometimes December is more realistic.
+The urban heat island in the city core keeps things warmer longer.
+East Texas doesn’t hit shutdown until late November or mid-December because that humidity from the Louisiana side just hangs on.
+Central Texas runs December into early January with a longer cooling season.
+South Texas?
+Honestly, good luck finding a full week in January when you won’t need cooling at some point.

 Don’t Trust Your Phone’s Weather App (Seriously)

-I check NOAA’s 14-day extended forecast, not the pretty app on my phone, because accurate weather data is crucial for timing decisions that affect expensive equipment.
-I compare this year to the last five years to determine if this is an unusually warm or cool fall, helping predict whether the cooling season will extend longer than normal.
-I remember that downtown Dallas runs 8-10 degrees hotter than Frisco due to the urban heat island effect, so location significantly affects shutdown timing.
-I ask my customers: “Are you the type who cranks the AC when it hits 72, or do you tough it out until 80?” because personal comfort preferences greatly influence when systems can actually be shut down.
+What I actually do: I pull up NOAA’s 14-day extended forecast instead of the pretty app on my phone.
+I compare this fall to the last several years to get a sense of whether we’re running warm or cool.
+I keep in mind that downtown Dallas can run 8-10 degrees hotter than Frisco because of the heat island effect.
+And I ask my customers a simple question: “Do you crank the AC when it hits 72, or do you tough it out until 80?”
+Sounds silly, but personal comfort tolerance changes the math on when you can actually shut down.

 Thermostat and Control System Shutdown